jeremyevans/rubyconflt2016-presentation/slides/slides.md

 </code></pre>

 !SLIDE
-.notes I mentioned earlier that rodauth does not load any features by default.
+.notes I mentioned earlier that Rodauth does not load any features by default.
 In Rodauth, all features you want to use must be specified explicitly.
 You do this by calling enable with symbols for the features you want to use.
 In this case, they are the login and logout features.

 <pre class="sh_ruby" style="font-size: 32px; margin-top: 10px;"><code>plugin :rodauth do
   <b>enable :login, :logout</b>